South Korean president lashes Japan over wartime use of 'comfort women'

 “These details were agreed by South Korea and Japan and we find it unacceptable and extremely regrettable,” Suga said.

-Moon, speaking at the site of a former jail where Korean independence fighters were imprisoned by Japanese forces, said South Korea was not looking for “special treatment” from Tokyo.
+Moon, speaking at the site of a former jail where Korean independence fighters were imprisoned by Japanese forces, said South Korea was not looking for“special treatment” from Tokyo.

-However, he hoped Japan pursued “sincere self-reflection” and “squarely face the truth of history and justice with the universal conscience of humanity”.
+However, he hoped Japan pursued“sincere self-reflection” and“squarely face the truth of history and justice with the universal conscience of humanity”.

 Japan also formally complained on Monday after South Korea’s foreign minister raised the issue at the top U.N. rights body, warning that it should not be allowed to harm bilateral relations at a critical time in East Asia.